tmtsoftware/stil-workshop/README.md

   * I will show how to request changes (and what to do)
   * Go ahead and play around

-* OPTIONAL if request change, need to go to my branch, and
+* OPTIONAL if request change, need to go to the branch, and
   * change file, git add / commit / (rebase -i to squash) / push

 * show approve changes and merge from github